 Despite how essential it is for a business to have a firm grasp on its finances, it’s not a skill that all business owners and all managers have at their disposal.
 For good reason, too.
 It takes a long time to keep one’s’ accounts straightened out and it can be difficult to deal with the multiple facets of it all.

-That’s why all kinds of businesses and individuals have need of accountants.
+That’s why all kinds of businesses and individuals need accountants.
 So, what do you have to do to become one?

 It’s not mandatory for all accounting roles, but the truth is that most employers are going to want to see a degree relating to the job under your belt.

 Which major you choose might offer a little more wiggle room, however.
-There are plenty of accounting-specific majors which offer the kind of market-ready skills you need.
+There are plenty of accounting-specific majors that offer the kind of market-ready skills you need.